 Tomatoes give the sauce its sweet and tangy flavor that will coat the pasta.
 HGTV suggests using Roma or other paste tomatoes to make the sauce.
 Fresh ones will give the dish a more authentic flavor, almost like you’re eating in Italy.

 Bell and sweet peppers

 With bell peppers and sweet peppers, the bolognese sauce is certainly going to taste a lot better.
+These peppers are not just sweet, but fruity, too.
 Once cooked, these will give the sauce a tasty flavor and amazing aroma.

 The combination of flavors of the peppers will surely give the sauce a richer quality.
 I’ve used this for sauces for pasta, soups, and stews, and they have always turned out splendidly!

 With these ingredients, you’ll make Spaghetti Bolognese like an Italian chef!
 Not only is it tasty, but it is also healthy because of the all-natural ingredients used!